nshimaza/ir809-autoinstall-without-console/README.md

 An EEM applet is basically a sequence of command line input but also supports some variable manipulations and flow control with logics.
-In this demo the applet check if specified IOS bundle image is already on the `flash:` file system on the IR809 and download from the TFTP server when it doesn't exist.
+In this demo the applet checks if specified IOS bundle image is already on the `flash:` file system on the IR809.
+If the bundle image doesn't present, download it from the TFTP server.
 After downloading completed, it performs disk re-partitioning for IOx guest OS and `bundle install` against the bundle image.
 With this process, all IOS and IOx are refreshed.

 Finally, the applet downloads startup-config from `tftp://192.168.0.253/common.cfg`, save it to NVRAM, then reload the router.